mickalleny2k/pands-problem-sheet/README.md

 Print Hello World

 Week 2 Assignment
+- import re module
 - create two variables for amount1 and amount2
-- create another variable total for the sum
-- create another variable for 100
-- create another variable answer
+- Use sub function in re module
-- Divide the total by divide  to covert from cents to cents and dollars
+- change cents to dollars
-- print the answer to the command line
+- format the answer and print
-- You can use "f-strings" (f for "formatted string literals"), the short format style from Python v3.6 on

 Research for Week 2 :
 https://realpython.com/python-sum-function/